 The couple’s initials were also hidden underneath the 20-foot long veil, with the groom’s monogram in the centre.

-With around 2,400 Google searches a year, Zara Phillips’ wedding dress is still attracting a little attention, despite being one of the lesser-known Royals globally.
+With around 4,680 Google searches a year, Zara Tindall’s wedding dress is still attracting a little attention, despite her being one of the lesser-known Royals globally.

-Whilst she’s known for her cool, understated style, on her wedding day, Zara Phillips glammed up in a cap- sleeved, ivory silk gown designed by one of her grandmother’s favourite couture designers, Stewart Parvin.
+Whilst she’s known for her cool, understated style, on her wedding day, Princess Anne’s daughter glammed up in a cap- sleeved, ivory silk gown designed by one of her Grandmother’s favourite couture designers, Stewart Parvin.

 Featuring a chevron pleated bodice with inverted pleats on a dropped waist, the gown is designed to create a bell-shaped silhouette.
 The concealed corset has elegant buttons running down the centre of the back of the gown, from the neckline to the hem.